 Objection: "I can't afford another monthly bill."

 Actually, you can't afford not to.
 Emergency repairs cost 3x more on average.
 Busy Bean Coffee's membership often costs less than what you're already spending on repairs and urgent part replacements.
+Plus, you eliminate the hidden costs of lost sales during downtime.

 Objection: "My staff can handle basic cleaning."

 Daily cleaning is essential, but it doesn't replace professional descaling, seal replacements, or group head flushes.
 In my experience, staff-only maintenance misses 80% of potential problems.
+A professional eye catches issues early.

 Objection: "I'll just call someone when it breaks."